ComplicatedPhenomenon/C_Takeoff/library/GSL/GNU_science_library.md

 # Install GNU scientific library by source.
 1. `./configure`

-  `./configure' to configure the package for your system.
+  `./configure` to configure the package for your system.

-  Running `configure' might take a while.
+  Running `./configure` might take a while.
 While running, it prints some messages telling which features it is checking for.

 2. `make`